leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 Example: Raw files that are high-priority or part of a client project.

 🟡 Yellow: "In Progress" - Photos you’re actively editing (e.g., halfway through adjustments).

-🟢 Green: "Ready for Export"

-Edited photos that just need final export (resizing, sharpening, etc.).
+🟢 Green: "Ready for Export" i.e - edited photos that just need final export (resizing, sharpening, etc.).

 🔵 Blue: Part of Panorama stack while editing.
-Delete/reject later

 **Hugin panorama stitcher tips**
 - Keep resolution dimensions during export from Darktable and for Panorama (R6m2 is 6022x4024)